codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenarios/parallel-multi-env-promotion.md

 max-width="60%"
 %}

-Here's the promotion flow with the parallel environments:
+Here's the Promotion Flow with the parallel environments:

 {% include
 image.html